Hack #1: Talk to your professor

-Not only can older/upper-level students share helpful Civil Procedure outlines, they can be a great resource to discuss a time frame for outlining throughout the semester.
+Not only can older/upper-level students share helpful Civil Procedure outlines but they can also be a great resource to discuss a time frame for outlining throughout the semester.

 Hack #3: Align with class teachings

-• any other material that the professor has brought into discussions or alluded to in lectures.
+- Any other material that the professor has brought into discussions or lectures

-I believe that it is critical to put your professor’s hypotheticals into your outline, like BARBRI suggested, because it illuminates areas of interest your professor may have, more examples of topic areas and could potentially be a portion of the final exam.
-With your Civil Procedure outline, I believe that it is especially important to be diligent.
+It is critical to put your professor’s hypotheticals into your outline because it illuminates areas of interest your professor may have, more examples of topic areas, and could potentially be a portion of the final exam.
+With your Civil Procedure outline, it is especially important to be diligent.
 For example, if you do not understand personal jurisdiction, it will further complicate the rest of the semester.

-UF Law uses LexisNexis as one of its research platforms and I have found it incredibly helpful to use the database to compare my case brief with the case brief found there.
 Another great resource is to talk to your Legal Writing Professor about resources that he or she would recommend.
 Some textbooks also have a code inside the front cover that provides a code to access online resources.
-This can be a nice tool as you are developing your outlines and it is specific to your textbook.
+This can be a nice tool as you are developing your civil procedure outlines.

 Hack #8: Know you’re not alone

 Outlining can appear quite daunting at first.
 Especially if you find completed outlines that are 60-100 pages.
-The best advice I received from Law Preview was to break it down into manageable parts.
-Having the completed outline is a tremendous resource, but it is also important to know when to use it.
-For example, my class has only discussed through general jurisdiction, so I do not need to be looking at sections of the outline that our course will not discuss until October.
+Some advice from BARBRI’s Law Preview was to break it down into manageable parts.

-For additional information and access to the resources – especially for that Civil Procedure outline – be sure to visit the BARBRI website often.
+For additional information, especially for that Civil Procedure outline, be sure to visit the BARBRI website often.
 Happy outlining!